unimarkup/specification/README.md

 **Note:** Since keywords are removed in the rendered document, the text might not align the same way in the raw and rendered form.

+**Note:** Setting explicit new lines with a backslash at the end has no effect, since new lines are preserved in line blocks.

 ~~~
 | Text where *spaces* are preserved as is.
 |    All other **markup** however, is considered as **unimarkup text**.